CASFRI/CASFRI/doc/procedures/protocols.md

 # 2. Documentation
 All CASFRI v5 documentation will be written in markdown and version controlled on GitHub.
 Two options exist for writing documentation:
-1. For simple documents such as this, markdown can be written directly in GitHub, or in a text editor.
+1. For simple documents such as this, markdown can be written directly in the GitHub text editor.
 A .md file will be stored on GitHub.
 This is the preferred method for internal, non-formal documentation.
 2. For formal documentation (e.g. CASFRI standards, translation engine specs etc.), RStudio should be used to create .Rmd files.
 This is the prefferred method for the following reasons:
   * Scripts can easily be edited to output multiple formats, this could be useful for meeting various client needs (e.g. html, pdf).
   * We can utilize R packages for displaying tables